charltonaustin/blog-hugo/content/why-you-should-always-read-the-fine-print.md

 The next thing I knew, someone was screaming at me to drive.
 I snapped out of my daze and hit the gas pedal.
 We drove as fast as we could to the nearest forward operating base.

 That moment changed me.
 I had joined the Marines without fully reading the contract, and I had been assigned to be a truck driver without much say in the matter.
+See when I signed up in 2003 truck drivers were not reenlisting.
+The USMC found it cheaper to train computer technicians to drive trucks then to find more recruits.
 I loved serving my country, but that experience made me realize that I needed to be more aware of what I was signing up for.

 From then on, I made a promise to myself never to sign anything without fully understanding it.
 I started to read contracts thoroughly, even the fine print.
 I wanted to be informed and aware of what I was getting into.